rpramirez87/Swift-Solutions/README.md

 # Swift Solutions
 My solutions for all kinds of online judges written in Swift.

-* If you like my project, don't forget to star it.:smile:
+* If you like my project, don't forget to star it . :smile:
 * If you have any algorithmic problems for Swift, be free to contact me at **yangyanzhan@gmail.com** .
 * If you have any **job opportunities** or **offers**, please contact me at **yangyanzhan@gmail.com** .